danny-baker/deploy-beast-datascience-vm/README.md

 **Getting data out of your VM:**

 This is a little trickier than you think because the machine is running linux and you probably are running Windows, but I have few standard recommendations.
+And it also depends where you plan to store the data and how much data you have.

 - small (<30GB): use the JHub file download feature in browser (the simplest)
 - medium: (<1TB): use a linux data transfer application like `rsync` (requires linux on your local machine, native for MacOS but Windows you will need WSL)